yakshb/InvestmentAnalyzer-GPT/README.md

 Generate Report: Click on the "Generate Investment Research" button and wait for the AI to present you with a detailed report.
 Download Report: You can download the generated report for offline use.

+---

+### Planned Updates (October 2023)
+As we continue to enhance the capabilities of the Investment Memo Generator, here are some of the planned updates:
+- Enhanced Langchain Web Agent: We aim to optimize the Langchain web agent's capabilities by chaining it with more intricate and robust prompt templates.
+This will ensure even more precise and detailed responses from the AI.
+- ServiceContext Enhancement: We're planning to utilize a datastore of sample investment memos.
+This will allow us to create a richer ServiceContext for the investment memo templates, ensuring that the generated memos are in line with industry standards and best practices.
+- Document Upload Feature: In future iterations, users will have the ability to upload documents in various formats such as PDFs, Word docs, etc. These can be investment memos, company pitches, or other relevant documents.
+By feeding these to the LLM engine, we aim to make the AI's responses even more informed and contextually relevant.

+Stay tuned for these exciting updates!

+---

 ### About the Author
 Yaksh is a financial professional and tech enthusiast.
-Driven by passion and a love for leveraging AI tools and sharing knowledge, he created this platform to test new AI tools in the context of Web-enabled investment research and financial analysis.
+Driven by passion and love for leveraging AI tools and sharing knowledge, he created this platform to test new AI tools in the context of Web-enabled investment research and financial analysis.

 ##### Connect with Yaksh on [LinkedIn](https://www.linkedin.com/in/yakshb/), and [Medium](https://medium.com/@yakshb).